AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.

 To navigate the AP Digital Portfolio, you will need to use a computer with an internet connection.
 System requirements include:

-- Browsers: Latest version of Internet Explorer, Chrome, Firefox, or Safari
+- Browsers: Latest version of Chrome, Safari, Edge, Internet Explorer, Firefox, or Samsung

 Important Tasks and Timelines